-- Insert the Installation CD-ROM into your computer's CD-ROM drive to initiate the Auto-Run program. - 2.
-Click the SecurView From the Auto-Run menu screen
+- 1. Insert the Installation CD-ROM into your computer's CD-ROM drive to initiate the Auto-Run program. - 2.
+Click the SecurView from the Auto-Run menu screen.

-NOTE To use SecurView[TM], you must have Microsoft .NET Framework 2.0 installed in the computer.
-The setup wizard will detect it and, if the program is not installed yet, ask you to install it during the process of installing SecurView[TM].
+NOTE To use SecurViewTM, you must have Microsoft .NET Framework 2.0 installed in the computer.
+The setup wizard will detect it and, if the program is not installed yet, ask you to install it during the process of installing SecurViewTM.

-3. Then SecurView Setup Wizard will appear.
-Click Next when the Welcome to the SecurView Setup Wizard appears.
+Then SecurView Setup Wizard will appear.
+Click "Next" when the Welcome to the SecurView Setup Wizard appears

-Click Browse to choose the desired destination location.
+4. Click "Browse" to choose the desired destination location.
 By default, the destination location is C:\Program Files\TRENDnet\SecurView.
-Then click Next.
+Then Click "Next".

-5. Click Next to confirm the SecurView software to be installed to the computer
+Click "Next" to confirm the SecurView software to be installed to the computer.

-When the Installation Complete window appears, click Close.
+Click t When the Installation Complete window appears, click "Close".

-After installing the IPSetup utility, the application is automatically installed to your computer, and creates a folder in Start\Program\TRENDnet\SecurView.
+7. After installing the IPSetup utility, the application is automatically installed to your computer, and creates a folder in " Start \Program\TRENDnet\SecurView".